 Digital currencies have a limited history and the fair value historically has been very volatile.
 Historical performance of digital currencies is not indicative of their future price performance.
-The Company's digital currencies currently mainly consist of Bitcoin and Ethereum Classic.
-The table below shows the impact for every 5% variance in the price of each of these digital currencies on the Company's earnings before tax, based on their closing prices at March 31, 2023.
+The Company's digital currencies currently mainly consist of Bitcoin.
+The table below shows the impact for every 5% variance in the price of Bitcoin on the Company's earnings before tax, based on the closing price at March 31, 2024.

-Impact of 5% variance in price
+Impact of 5 5% variance in

-Bitcoin \$ 3,288,609
+price

-Ethereum Classic 5,864
+Bitcoin \$ 8,063